neondatabase/website/content/docs/guides/neon-github-app.md

           api_key: \${{ secrets.NEON_API_KEY }}

   # The step above creates a new Neon branch.
-  # You may want to do something with the new branch, such as run migrations, run tests on it, or send the connection details to a hosting platform environment.
+  # You may want to do something with the new branch, such as run migrations, run
+  # tests, or send the credentials to a hosting platform environment.
-  # The branch DATABASE_URL is available to you via "\${{ steps.create_neon_branch.outputs.db_url_with_pooler }}".
+  # The branch DATABASE_URL is available to you via:
+  # ”${{ steps.create_neon_branch.outputs.db_url_with_pooler }}"
-  # It's important you don't log the DATABASE_URL as output as it contains a username and password for your database.
+  # It's important you don't log the DATABASE_URL as output as it contains a
+  # username and password for your database.
-  # For example, you can uncomment the lines below to run a database migration command:
+  # For example, uncomment the lines below to run a database migration command:
   #   - name: Run Migrations
   #    run: npm run db:migrate
   #    env:
-  #          DATABASE_URL: "${{ steps.create_neon_branch.outputs.db_url_with_pooler }}"
+  #     DATABASE_URL: "${{ steps.create_neon_branch.outputs.db_url_with_pooler }}" (edited)

   delete_neon_branch:
     name: Delete Neon Branch